zxcvbnius/slate/source/index.md

     //@param List<String> reads, all readers' serialNumber

 ```
-The `Message` class represents a message within a chat room (modeled by the `Chat` class) between two or more participants within Diuit.
+The `Message` class represents a message in a chat room (modeled by the `Chat` class) between two or more participants.

 ## Callback

-Callback attach to each Diuit API function.
-According different type of function, Callback will return different type of result.
-For example, a chat room may get inserted, or a message may get sent or marked as readed.
-DiuitAPI receives events on the main thread by default.
-The callback, running in BackgroundThread responses result on a BackgroundThread.
+Callback attaches to each Diuit API function.
+Depending on different types of function, callback will return different types of result.
+As an event happenes, for example - when a user joins a chat room, a message being sent, or a messages marked as read - DiuitAPI will receive an event notice on the main thread by default.
+And then the callback, running in the background, responses the result in the background thread.